agrawalkunal2001/PHD_Tracks/backend/Readme.md

-# Ph.D.
-Tracks API

-Welcome to the Ph.D.
-Tracks API.
-This project is designed to serve as a centralized platform for managing academic scholars within institutions.
-It provides a variety of features to streamline administrative processes, enhance transparency, and support the development of scholars throughout their Ph.D. journey.

-This repository contains the API's code of the above mentioned project.

 ## Getting Started
 To get started with the project, follow the steps below to clone the repository, set up a virtual environment, install dependencies, and run the development server.